Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 They soon determined that it was a shot she had received in the chest that had caused the demise of Machine Gun Molly.

+“Everyone knew who it was,” recalled Montreal crime reporter Michel Auger, who witnessed the scene.
+“It’s rare to see someone dead, even more so a woman who had just been in shootout with police.
+People couldn’t believe it.”

+A haunting photo of her lying on the pavement ran in the newspaper the next day, a dark bullet wound on her pale right breast.

 The funds from this robbery were meant to pay for her escape to Florida.
 She was hoping to start a new life there with her family.
 Though this was the end of the famous Machine Gun Molly’s life, her legend was carried on.
 Several magazine articles were published about “Machine Gun Molly”.

-A television documentary, movie and musical were all created and inspired by her life as a Montreal’s infamous female gangster.
+In recent years her son Anthony – who served 11 years in prison for armed robbery – and daughter Ginette refused offers to have a film based on her life.
+They needed cash but refused offers nonetheless.
+Eventually the daughter gave in and the film got made.
+A little while after the movie came out, Anthony committed suicide.
+Monica’s sister Rita told reporters that cops were right to shoot Monica before she killed more people.
+Her daughter Ginette strongly disagreed.

+The release of the movie spawned a spike of nostalgia about Proietti and Montreal’s heyday as the holdup capital of Canada.
+The city’s major dailies devoted pages to her and other legendary Quebec criminals of the day.
+The private TVA network featured female criminals on its noon-hour magazine show and asked viewers: Was Monica la Mitraille (as she was known in French) a heroine or a criminal?
+Nineteen per cent said heroine.

 Images of Demolished Montreal Neighbourhood